Before You Begin

-Before you create a replication job, check the following prerequisites:
+Before you create a replication job, check the following prerequisites and limitations:

-The backup server must be able to connect to source and target virtualization hosts.
+- The backup server must be able to resolve short names and connect to source and target virtualization hosts.

 - The target datastore must have enough free space to store disks of replicated VMs.
 To receive alerts about low space on the target datastore, configure global notification settings.
 For more information, see Specifying Other Notification Settings.

-- If you plan to replicate VMs via WAN accelerators, source and target WAN accelerators must be added to the backup infrastructure and properly configured.
+- If you plan to replicate VMs using WAN accelerators, source and target WAN accelerators must be added to the backup infrastructure and properly configured.
 For more information, see Adding WAN Accelerators.

-- If you plan to replicate VMs from the backup, the backup job that you plan to use as the source must be configured beforehand.
-For more information, see Remote Replica from Backup.
+- If you plan to replicate VMs from a backup, the backup job that you plan to use as the source must be configured beforehand.
+For more information, see Replica from Backup.

-- If you plan to use pre-job and post-job scripts and/or pre-freeze and post-thaw scripts, you must create scripts before you configure the replication job.
-Veeam Backup & Replication supports script files in the following formats: EXE, BAT, CMD, JS, VBS, WSF, PS1, SH.
+- If you plan to use pre-job and post-job scripts and pre-freeze and post-thaw scripts, you must create scripts before you configure the replication job.
+For the supported script format, see Pre-Freeze and Post-Thaw Scripts.

 - If you plan to protect VMware Cloud Director objects, consider using the dedicated replication job.
 For more information, see Replication for VMware Cloud Director.